omarimayerswalker/mum/README.md

+# mum

-# mum - share ideas through photos, not words
+share ideas through photos, not words

+Users can post images on thier personal page.
+Other users can post images to to the original image based key words set by the poster.

 # User Stories